flutter/website/src/get-started/flutter-for/ios-devs.md

 For example, the `ObservableObject` protocol.

 Flutter manages local state using a [`StatefulWidget`][].
-A stateful widget is implemented by two classes: a subclass of `StatefulWidget` and a subclass of `State`, with the state of the widget stored in the `State` object.
+A stateful widget is implemented with two classes: a subclass of `StatefulWidget` and a subclass of `State`.
+The state of the widget is stored in the `State` object.
 When a widget’s state changes, the state object calls `setState()`, telling the framework to redraw the widget.
-The following example shows components of a similar counter app to the one created previously:
+The following example shows a part of a counter app like the one created before:

 <nav class="navbar bg-primary">
  <ul class="navbar-nav navbar-code ml-auto">